Lush Lawn 3 Thumb

 At their best in late spring, summer and early autumn.

-Warm season grasses tend to grow better North of about Hamilton; or in coastal regions with no frost.
-They're very drought tolerant and hard-wearing, but need plentiful sunlight and warmer temperatures to thrive.
-These species are slower to establish and tend to go dormant over winter, but during their warm growing season they need regular (and low height) mowing to keep them looking tidy.
+Warm season grasses are very drought tolerant and hard-wearing, but need plentiful sunlight and warmer temperatures to thrive.
+These species are slower to establish from seed, but once they get going they grow vigorously via runners, which allow them to rapidly fill in any gaps.
+They tend to go dormant over winter, but during their warm growing season they benefit from regular (and low height) mowing to keep them looking trim.

 Warm season grasses are more sensitive to selective weedkillers (e.g. Yates Weed'n'Feed, Yates Turfix) than cool season varieties, so double-check your weedkiller is compatible before spraying.
 Risk is lessened during winter while grass is dormant, but much higher during hot weather or periods of drought.